 Richard Feely

-Logging more than 1,000 days at sea on over 50 scientific expeditions, Dr. Richard Feely of Seattle, a senior research scientist at the National Oceanic and Atmospheric Administration’s (NOAA) Pacific Marine Laboratory, has played a leading role in examining the acidification of oceans and shifting public policy to address this growing issue.
+Dr. Richard Feely, a senior research scientist at the National Oceanic and Atmospheric Administration’s (NOAA) Pacific Marine Laboratory, received the 16th Heinz Award with Special Focus on Global Change – for playing a leading role in examining the acidification of oceans and shifting public policy to address this growing issue.

 Dr. Feely is sounding the alarm that our oceans are becoming more acidic earlier than expected, which has enormous impact on the environment.
-His groundbreaking research includes leading NOAA expeditions, such as one off North America's Pacific coast that discovered the startling fact that corrosive waters were at acidic levels not predicted by climate change models to occur for decades.
+His groundbreaking research includes leading NOAA expeditions, including one off the North American Pacific coast that discovered the startling fact that corrosive waters were at acidic levels not predicted by climate change models to occur for decades.

 Richard Feely has spent his federal government career researching and understanding ocean chemistry and the effects of human-induced changes, particularly excess carbon dioxide, on the world’s seas.
 Early on, his findings were largely ignored.
 However, recognizing ocean acidity as an environmental problem with potentially catastrophic economic consequences, Dr. Feely persistently and methodically applied the highest levels of scientific inquiry as the problem grew in scope and intensity.
 He has also leveraged media platforms to explain the problem of ocean acidification and to increase its visibility more publicly.
 Dr. Feely maintains that "the decisions we make now, over the next 50 years, will be felt over hundreds of thousands of years."